squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/install.md

 # Installation

+Create an empty project directory and open it with your favorite IDE.
+Also, open the terminal in the same directory.

 **Python 3.10 or higher is required to install Squirrels**.
 Confirm the appropriate version of [Python](https://www.python.org/downloads/) is installed by running:

 ```bash